aniketphatak09/ASHRAE-Great-Energy-Predictor-3/README.md

  https://www.kaggle.com/isaienkov/keras-nn-with-embeddings-for-cat-features-1-15

- - The Fully connected MLP is our best performing model.

  - 3 Different Models are developed along with several trial and error optimization strategies for hyperparameter tuning are carried out